Updated: October 2, 2024

 Stamp Duty

-The Stamp Duty (Imposto do Selo) is an additional transaction tax charged by the Portuguese state for real estate transfers.
-It amounts to 0.8 percent of the deed’s total value and must be paid at the time of purchase.
+The Stamp Duty (Imposto do Selo) is an additional transaction tax the Portuguese state charges for real estate transfers.
+Regarding real estate, this amounts to 0.8 percent of the deed’s total value and must be paid at the time of purchase.

 • one percent tax for properties valued between €1 million and €2 million